wimbiyoashizkia/msm-4.4/drivers/char/srandom/README.md

 Introduction
 ------------

-srandom is a Linux kernel module that can be used to replace the built-in /dev/urandom device files.
+srandom is a Linux kernel module that can be used to replace the built-in /dev/urandom & /dev/random device files.
 It is secure and VERY fast.
 My tests show it over 40x faster then /dev/urandom.
 It should compile and install on any Linux 3.10+ kernel.
 It passes all the randomness tests using the dieharder tests.

 srandom was created as an improvement to the built-in random number generators.
 I wanted a much faster random number generator to wipe hard disks.
 Through many hours of testing and trial-and-error, I came up with an algorithm that is many times faster than urandom, but still produces excellent random numbers.
 It produces random numbers faster then the speed of hdisk writes.
 The built-in generators (/dev/random and /dev/urandom) are technically not flawed.  /dev/random (the true random number generator) is BLOCKED most of the time waiting for more entropy.
 If you are running your Linux in a VM, /dev/random is basically unusable.  /dev/urandom is unblocked, but still very slow.

 What is the most important part of random numbers?
 Unpredictability!

-srandom includes all these features to make it's generator produce unpredictable/random numbers.
+srandom includes all these features to make it's generator produce the most unpredictable/random numbers.
   * srandom uses two separate and different 64bit PRNGs.
   * srandom uses two separate seeds and reseeds and different times.
   * srandom uses two different algorithms to XOR the the 64bit PSRNGs together.
-  * srandom will seed the PSRNGs twice on load.
+  * srandom seeds the PSRNGs twice on module load.
   * srandom randomly reseeds.
-  * srandom throws away data. (you cannot predict the future if you don't know the past...)
+  * srandom throws away data.
+(In this case, you cannot predict the future if you don't know the past...)

 The best part of srandom is it's effeciency and very high speed...
 I tested many PSRNGs and found two that worked very fast and had a good distribution of numbers.
 Two to three 64bit numbers are combined using XOR which is also very fast.
 The results is unpredictable and very high speed generation of numbers.